tylerjuniorcollege/fdf-to-jotform/README.md

 This is a simple "script"/webapp to generate PDF Forms with Data populated from the JotForm API.

 ## Installation
 Installation is run using Composer.

-After running the Composer Install command, either upload and point your domain to
+## Creating New Forms
+The application uses sqlite to link the PDF forms and the jotform forms.